Improve Your Smart Garden: Easy Bluetooth Range Extension for Jeedom

 (This part is greatly inspired by this post and my suggestion and this update).

-I create the script now, so that it will be onboarded in the SD Card clone we will perform later to easily deploy a new antenna.
+I will create an init.d script now, so that it will be onboarded in the SD Card clone we will perform later to easily deploy a new antenna.
 But it will not work yet as we didn’t create yet the antenna from Jeedom.

 First we need to know your Jeedom’s controller IP, and the BLEA API Key.
 The BLEA API Key can be found in Jeedom Settings>System>Setup>API tab>API key Bluetooth Advertisement.
 Don’t forget to check on the dropdown list on the right that it’s enabled.